Phineas and Ferb: Across the 2nd Dimension (video game): Development

 In June 2012, a PlayStation Portable version of the game was announced.

+Reception

-ReceptionPhineas and Ferb: Across the 2nd Dimension has received average to positive reviews.
+According to the review aggregation website Metacritic, the Wii version of Phineas and Ferb: Across the 2nd Dimension received "generally favorable" reviews, the PlayStation 3 version received "mixed or average" reviews, and the DS version received "generally unfavorable" reviews.
 The game's visual design has been praised, with GamePro stating that the "environments [are] gorgeous" and GameSpot saying that "the entire game faithfully captures the whimsical look of the cartoon", but it has been criticized for its "very short campaign" and for being "extremely easy".